 Expenses incurred in connection with the issuance of long-term debt are deferred and are amortized over the life of the respective debt issued.
-Amortization amounted to \$114,000 for 2016 and 2015, and \$134,000 for 2014, and was recorded as interest expense.
+Amortization amounted to \$90,000 for 2017 and \$114,000 for both 2016 and 2015.
+These amounts were recorded as interest expense.